Talbot-Lago T14LS

 MORE DETAILS

 A total of just 45 Talbot Lago T14 2500's were produced.
 It's believed only seven or eight examples left the factory as "LS"-version, being the "Lago Sport".
 This Talbot Lago T14 LS 2500 Sport was originally delivered to Monsieur Damiron.
-It’s the second last produced Talbot Lago T14 LS, only one chassis was produced after this car.
-According to the built sheet we have on file, the car was fitted with an all synchronized four-speed ZF gearbox, in stead of the cheaper Pont-à-Mousson transmission.
-Furthermore, the car has its original matching numbers 2500cc engine.
-When delivered new, the coachwork was metallic grey with Mastil 2500 vinyl and fabric interior and the car was fitted with Robergel enamel wheels, heating, defrosting, and sun visors.
+It’s the second last produced Talbot Lago T14 LS; only one chassis was produced after this car.
+According to the build sheet we have on file, the car was fitted with an all-synchronized four-speed ZF gearbox, instead of the cheaper Pont-à-Mousson transmission.
+Furthermore, the car has its original matching-numbers 2500cc engine.
+When delivered new, the coachwork was metallic grey with Mastil 2500 vinyl and fabric interior, and the car was fitted with Robergel enamel wheels, heating, defrosting, and sun visors.
 We are happy to confirm the car survived completely in the same specification as it left the factory.

-The first owner, Mr Paul Damiron, President and General Manager of Wean-Damiron, located 56 Avenue Hoche Paris, registered the car with plates "4020 FS 75" on 9 January 1957.
-On 12 February, 1958 the car went to the second owner a Mr. Lucien Charuet.
+The first owner, Mr Paul Damiron, President and General Manager of Wean-Damiron, located at 56 Avenue Hoche, Paris, registered the car with plates "4020 FS 75" on 9 January 1957.
+On 12 February 1958, the car went to its second owner, Mr Lucien Charuet.
 In 1962, he moved to another city and so the registration changed to 8532 EG 78.
-The third owner, Mr Alberto Bernard registered the car with plates 2553 MY 75 on 8 November 1962.
-The fourth owner would keep the car for almost two years, Mr. Andre Georges Gressier registered the car with plates 6484 EZ 78 and drove it between September 1963 and July 1965.
-Mr. Andre Georges Ovalde would buy the car in July 1965.
+The third owner, Mr Alberto Bernard, registered the car with plates 2553 MY 75 on 8 November 1962.
+The fourth owner would keep the car for almost two years: Mr Andre Georges Gressier registered the car with plates 6484 EZ 78 and drove it between September 1963 and July 1965.
+Mr Andre Georges Ovalde bought the car in July 1965.
 The car was registered with plates 6656 RT 75.
-The last custodian, Mr. Fromentin, acquired the Talbot Lago for 5.500 France Francs.
-He registered the car on October 31, 1969, with plate 9615 L 94.
-On May 3, 1970, the car entered with number 28 in the Coupe de l’age d’Or at Montlhéry finishing 7th in the competition class.
-In the history file, we have some invoices from work carried out in the early 1970s, including the famous Talbot workshop “Georges Grignard”.
-The last noted mileage was 71.962 kilometers on June 24, 1971.
-It seems that the car was parked a few days later, as the mileage was 72.035 when we acquired the car in March 2022.
+The last custodian, Mr Fromentin, acquired the Talbot Lago for 5,500 French Francs.
+He registered the car on 31 October 1969, with plate 9615 L 94.
+On 3 May 1970, the car entered with number 28 in the Coupe de l’Age d’Or at Montlhéry, finishing seventh in the competition class.
+In the history file, we have invoices for work carried out in the early 1970s, including by the famous Talbot workshop “Georges Grignard”.
+The last noted mileage was 71,962 kilometres on 24 June 1971.
+It seems that the car was parked a few days later, as the mileage was 72,035 when we acquired the car in March 2022.

 Read Less Read More